top of page

 Teaching.

 Naturally, children want to learn.
 We humans are wired this way.
-Sometimes though, life throws a curveball and what should easily flow, does not.
-When you find yourself in need of a professional, non judgmental, careful listener that will understand you and your student, be empathetic, and empower and support you in your crucial teaching job, here I am for you.
+Yet sometimes life throws us a curveball and what should easily flow, does not.
+When you find yourself in need of a professional, non judgmental, careful and empathetic listener, who will understand you and your student, and professionally empower and support you both, I am here for you.

-Think of the child who permanently interrupts, has a hard time with transitions, is not producing at grade level, gets easily distracted, or is defiant.
-Children's behavior can be complex, and most times with effective tools, difficult behaviors become easy to address.
+Maybe it is the child who constantly interrupts, the one who has a hard time with transitions, or the one who he has not mastered the art of making friends yet.
+It could be the one who is not producing enough or at grade level, gets easily distracted, or behaves defiantly.
+It could also be your gifted student or your 2e one.
+Children's behavior can be puzzling and complex, yet with a professional partner and effective tools, difficult behaviors become easy to address.

 bottom of page